AlmaCookBook/AlmaCookBook.github.io/docs/conda/r-scripts.md

 ```

 4. Installing packages
-It is preferable to use mamba to install R packages like ggplot2 etc. In general, if there is a packagae that you could install with install(packages), you can install it with mamba install with an "r-" in the front - not always but it is the best way to try.
+It is preferable to use mamba to install R packages like ggplot2 etc. In general, if there is a package that you could install with install(packages), you can install it with mamba install with an "r-" in the front - not always, but it is the best way to try.
 ```
 mamba install r-ggplot2
 ```